Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 Lets run the function against the 2 hashes we created for checking against :

-The `testHash1` should give a false since the data is not present in the masterhash
+The `testHash1` should give a false since the data is not present in the masterhash:
 ```javascript
 check  =  checkTheHashes(oredhash, testHash1);
 console.log(" checking hash \"not me!\" (should be false) : ",check); // false
 ```

-The `testHash2` should give a true s
+The `testHash2` should give a true since the data is not present in the masterhash:
 ```javascript
 check  =  checkTheHashes(oredhash, testHash2);
 console.log(" checking hash \"do me too\" (should be true): ",check); // true